|

 In a blender, process garlic, ginger, roasted cumin seeds, turmeric, chili

-paste, tomato paste, honey, soy sauce, sesame oil and salt into a smooth paste.
+paste, tomato paste, honey, soy sauce, sesame oil and salt into a smooth

-In a large bowl, pour the
+paste.
+In a large bowl, pour the spice mixture over the lamb pieces.

-spice mixture over the lamb pieces.
-Add onion and bell pepper slices, and oil; mix well, cover,
+Add onion and bell pepper slices, and oil; mix well, cover, and let marinate

-and let marinate for at least four hours.
+for at least four hours.

 Preheat grill.
+Place

-bed of rice pilaf, supplemented with
+on the bed of rice pilaf, supplemented with chili achar.

 Lamb Poleko